 ENGLISH CURRICULUM STATEMENT

 Through our teaching of English at St Matthew’s, we aim to teach and develop the skills, knowledge and understanding our children will need in order to become confident and competent in exploring and using the English language.
-We want them to develop a love for the English language and study it with enthusiasm, confidence and a positive attitude, to
+We want them to develop a love for the English language and study it with enthusiasm, confidence and a positive attitude.

 It is our intention to give our learners a variety of quality, interesting experiences, which not only enable them to see the richness and beauty of our language, but will also help them to develop their speaking and listening, reading and writing skills and use these skills confidently and independently.
 In order to do this we intend to introduce the children to the many uses of our language and encourage the children to be reflective users of language, able to analyse and evaluate features of language and to discuss choices in relation to purpose and audience.